cjwhitsitt/DevFunTimes/README.md

 - Crash logs that include the build number will correspond to a specific commit (or rather code between two commits in the case of uncommitted changes).

 This script should be added to a build phase anytime after the Copy Bundle Resources phase.
 To be safe, I usually make this the last phase.

+**Note**: To avoid distributing builds that are one number lower than what you expect, be sure to commit any changes prior to distributing a build.